salehli-dev/amplify-ai-examples/README.md

-# Amplify AI Samples
+# Amplify AI Example: Claude AI

+This is a NextJS application that is built like Claude.ai or ChatGPT where you can see past conversations and resume conversations.

+This example uses:

+- Amplify Gen2
+- NextJS App router
+- Amplify UI components

 ## Getting Started

+### Prerequisites

+- Node.js 18+ installed
-All of these samples use the Amplify AI.
-To run these samples you will need an AWS account with AWS Amplify set up and access to Bedrock models in the region you want to deploy in.
+- AWS account that has been set up for AWS Amplify and has access to the Claude models in Amazon Bedrock

-## Running the samples
+### Installation

-Navigate into the sample directory and then
+1. Clone the repository and `cd` into the `claude-ai` directory

-1. Install dependencies with `npm i` or `yarn`
+2. Install the dependencies with your favorite Javscript package manager.
+For example, `npm install`
-2. Run the Amplify sandbox command to create a cloud sandbox: `npx ampx sandbox`
+3. Run `npx ampx sandbox` to spin up a sandbox cloud backend

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+4. Run `npm run dev` to start up NextJS locally